International Conference on Inclusive Insurance 2022

 We will also hear feedback from national partners involved in local programmes and understand how different initiatives map to the inclusive insurance uptake across regions and countries.

-14:00 - 17:30 Workshop 4: Coping with climate risk in Small Island Developing States (SIDS): Workshop on disaster risk financing, inclusive insurance, and shock-responsive social protection
+14:00 - 17:30 / Talk of the Town: Workshop 4 - Coping with climate risk in Small Island Developing States (SIDS): Workshop on disaster risk financing, inclusive insurance, and shock-responsive social protection

 Hosted by the ILO / CCRIF / MCII

 Head, Technical Assistance Manager Team and Head, Corporate Communications Manager Team, CCRIF SPC, Cayman Islands

 Member of the CCRIF Technical Assistance Manager Team, Cayman Islands

 Associate Project Manager, Munich Climate Insurance Initiative, Germany

 Project Associate with Institute for Environment and Human Security at the United Nations University in Bonn, Germany